5 Questions with Teresa Freitas

 If you had to choose one of your filters you’ve created with A Color Story, which would you choose and why?

-On Desktop, I love Bristly Buttercup from the Wildflower Meadow pack.
+For a favorite filter in the app, I’d pick Razzle Dazzle from my Palette pack.
+It’s great for a color punch.
 It takes me to the peaceful flower fields in Alentejo during spring, with pops of red and orange.
 It’s my favourite place to go back every year.
 Because of COVID-19, I wasn’t able to go last year and I’m missing it terribly.
 I’m hoping lockdown ends before May in Lisbon where I live, and I can escape for a few days to restore the feel-good sensation that scenario gives me.
-For a favorite filter in the app, I’d pick Razzle Dazzle from my Palette pack.
-It’s great for a color punch.
 See Razzle Dazzle in action below.